yofabronecoforo/C6ECFE/README.md

 ### File `enhancedadvancedsetup.xml`:
 This is the UI template for this context.
 It is essentially unchanged from the built-in `AdvancedSetup.xml` template, except for the following:
 1. UI controls specific to [Yet (not) Another Maps Pack (YnAMP)](https://steamcommunity.com/sharedfiles/filedetails/?id=871861883) are provided.
-If YnAMP is present and enabled, these controls will provide their normal functionality as defined by that mod's AdvancedSetup.lua script; if YnAMP is not present or is disabled, these controls will be hidden.
+If YnAMP is present and enabled, and its `AdvancedSetup.lua` script was the last or only one that was imported, these controls will provide their normal functionality as defined by that script.
+If YnAMP is not present or is disabled, these controls will be hidden; if another mod replaces `AdvancedSetup.lua` after YnAMP replaces it, these controls will be present, but may not function as intended.
 2. Lua contexts are defined for the following mods that provide customized content pickers:
     - [Enhanced Goodies and Hostile Villagers (EGHV)](https://steamcommunity.com/sharedfiles/filedetails/?id=2474051781)
     - [Enhanced Natural Wonders Selection (ENWS)](https://steamcommunity.com/sharedfiles/filedetails/?id=2273495829)